 - a choice of options for rent reviews

-Commercial property law is regulated primarily by the Landlord and Tenant Act 1954, amended many times.
+Commercial property law is regulated primarily by the Landlord and Tenant Act 1954, which has been amended many times since.

 Account has also been taken of:

-This business premises lease is comprehensive, providing alternative choices for important decisions.
+This contract is comprehensive, providing alternative choices for important decisions.

 - rent: period, amount, other payments, interest on overdue rent, periodic review

 - condition and repair